manorrock/persian/README.md

 at the Maven: The Complete Reference.
 Or have a look at the [deploy:deploy](https://maven.apache.org/plugins/maven-deploy-plugin/deploy-mojo.html) goal of the Maven Deploy plugin.

-## Testing SNAPSHOT versions

-Every night we push a SNAPSHOT version to Docker Hub.
-If you want to give the version under development a test drive use `snapshot` as the version for the instructions above.

 ## Important notice

 Note if you file issues or answer questions on the issue tracker and/or issue